ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

    created for you by the build script.

-Some other options to ``build_ctsm`` are supported in this case (but many are not, since they are only applicable to the non-CIME-supported machine workflow); run ``build_ctsm -h`` for details.
+Some other options to ``build_ctsm`` are supported in this case (but many are not, since they are only applicable to the non-CIME-supported machine workflow); run ``./build_ctsm -h`` for details.

-Besides the build files themselves, there are two key files that are needed for the build of the atmosphere model:
+Besides the build files themselves, ``build_ctsm`` creates the following important files that are needed for the build of the atmosphere model:

 1. ``/PATH/TO/CTSM/BUILD/ctsm.mk``: This Makefile-formatted file gives variables that should be set in the atmosphere model's build. :ref:`See below for information on how